hocss/ho-code-style/README.md

 ```

 Polyfill mixins for browser-prefixed properties are good but rely on [autoprefixer](https://github.com/postcss/autoprefixer) rather than reinventing the wheel.
 Let tooling take the strain and relax.

+Parametric variables should be declared hyphen-separated (no starting hyphen/s) to differentiate them from other variables.

 ## Formatting